Eight Thousand Li of Cloud and Moon (TV series)

-Eight Thousand Li of Cloud and Moon is a Taiwanese television series based on the life of Yue Fei, a Song dynasty general widely regarded as a patriot and national hero in Chinese culture for his role in the Jurchen campaigns against the Song dynasty.
-The Chinese title of the series comes from a line in Man Jiang Hong, a patriotic poem commonly attributed to Yue Fei.
+Eight Thousand Li of Cloud and Moon is a Taiwanese historical television series directed, produced and written by Tsung Hua.
+Starring Hong Kong actor Kenny Ho, it is based on the life of Yue Fei, a Song dynasty general widely regarded as a patriotic hero in Chinese culture for his role in the wars between the Song and Jin dynasties.
+The Chinese title of the series comes from a line in "The River is Red", a poem commonly attributed to Yue Fei.
 The series was first aired on CTS in Taiwan from 21 November 1988 to 13 January 1989.